Pathological jealousy: Confirmatory behaviors

 When suspicions of the partner's fidelity arise, they quickly become all that is thought about.
 Certain behaviors, such as interrogation of the partner, repeated telephone calls to work and surprise visits, stalking behavior, setting up recording devices in the home or work, or hiring a private detective to follow the partner, are all common in trying to determine if there is truly infidelity or if it is just perceived.
-Individuals that are jealous may take drastic measures, such as searching the partner's clothing and belongings, look through diaries and other communication methods (email, text messaging), or examining bed sheets, undergarments and even genitalia for evidence of sexual activity.
+Individuals who are jealous may take drastic measures, such as searching the partner's clothing and belongings, looking through diaries and other communication methods (email, text messaging), or examining bed sheets, undergarments, and even genitalia for evidence of sexual activity.

 Harm to self

 Suicidal thoughts are common in morbid jealousy, especially because of its association with depression and substance abuse.